oiva/oiva.github.io/posts/2025-02-11-hacker-news-bots.md

 In 2011 I created a few Twitter bots that would find posts from [Hacker News](https://news.ycombinator.com) and post them to Twitter.
 The bots would only post links that had over 200, 250, or 500 points.

-Once Twitter imploded I moved these bots to Mastodon.
-Recently a person contacted me and requested the bots would also be on Bluesky, which I now managed to do.
+I recreated the bots in Mastodon after the great Twitter exodus in 2022.
+After that Twitter ended their API access and the bots ceased working there.
+Recently a person contacted me and requested to bring the bots also to Bluesky, which I now managed to do.

 ## Mastodon